fkanedev/fkctp-django-Music-Band-Site-ma-ui/README.md

 ## 1. Introduction <a name="introduction"></a>

 ### Project Objective
 The primary objective of this project is to develop a comprehensive website for a music band using the Django framework.
 The system facilitates viewing pictures, song lyrics, upcoming events, user interactions, and registrations through a user-friendly web interface.
+The project integrates [Pictures](https://github.com/fkanedev/fkctp-flask-Pictures-ms) and [Songs](https://github.com/fkanedev/fkctp-flask-Song-ms) microservices built with Flask and MongoDB to manage picture data and song lyrics, demonstrating the practical implementation and utilization of these technologies in a real-world scenario.

 ### Key Features
 - **`Pictures Gallery`** : View pictures from past concerts.